-“In our view the role of the teacher remains essential but very difficult to gage; it consists essentially in arousing the child’s curiosity and in stimulating the child’s research.
-It accomplishes this by encouraging the child to set his or her own problems, and not by thrusting problems upon the child or dictating solutions.
+“In our view, the role of the teacher remains essential but very difficult to gage; it consists essentially in arousing the child’s curiosity, and in stimulating the child’s research.
+We accomplishes this by encouraging the child to set his or her own problems, and not by thrusting problems upon the child, or dictating solutions.
 Above all, the adult must continually find fresh ways to stimulate the child’s activity and be prepared to vary his or her approach as the child raises new questions or imagines new solutions.
-In particular, when these solutions are false of incomplete, the role of the teacher will consistent primarily in devising counter examples or control experiences so that child will be able to correct his or her own errors and find fresh solutions through direct actions.” – Jean Piaget
+In particular, when these solutions are false of incomplete, the role of the teacher will be consistent primarily in devising counter examples or control experiences so that the child will be able to correct his or her own errors, and find fresh solutions through direct actions.” – Jean Piaget

 What Do We Do in Preschool?

 Fine-motor activities help improve small-muscle development and eye-hand coordination.
-Some common items found in the fine-motor manipulative area include puzzles, beads and laces, pegboards, crayons and Scissors.
+Some common items found in the fine-motor manipulative areas include puzzles, beads and laces, pegboards, crayons and Scissors.